 Here are common problems older adults have with healthy eating, along with some ideas for how to solve them.

 Try these ideas:

-You have health problems that make it hard to chew.
+You have a health problem that makes it hard to chew.

 You have trouble shopping for yourself.